 Find out what you should look for when hiring outside help in our article, What To Look For In A Home Care Aide.

 6. Sharing Caregiving Duties With Family And Close Friends

 Caring for elderly parents at home can be very difficult so I encourage the adult children of aging parents to ask for family support as well as asking for assistance from close friends, your local church, etc.

 Having a support system to help with aging parent problems is extremely important.

 And you may not know how either, at first, so I recommend you break down all the tasks that you do for your elderly parent(s) as if they are a long list of chores.

-Delegate some of these chores to whomever is willing to help you.
+Delegate some of these chores to whoever is willing to help you.

 It can be as simple as that – but you have to ask.